 Why Workplace Skills Are Just As Important As Career Skills

-People prepare for their career by developing and practicing the skills related to their domain.
+People prepare for their careers by developing and practicing the skills related to their domain.
 Marketers practice writing; salespeople practice the challenger sale; software developers practice coding, etc. Sometimes, people learn a second set of skills when they take on a management or leadership role.
 These skills support the ability to manage a team or lead a department.

 Core Culture Competency Skills at Work